Classification: Tyrosine Kinase Inhibitor

 Regorafenib is a type of targeted therapy called a tyrosine kinase inhibitor.
-This means it works by targeting receptors present on the cancer cells.
+A kinase is an enzyme that promotes cell growth.
+There are many types of kinases, which control different phases of cell growth.
 Regorafenib targets several different receptors, which, in turn, blocks tumor growth and angiogenesis (the development of a blood supply to the tumor).

 How to Take Regorafenib

-Regorafenib comes in a tablet form and is taken once a day, for 21 out of a 28 day cycle (3 weeks on, 1 week off).
-The manufacturer advises that the tablet be swallowed whole after a low-fat breakfast (containing less than 600 calories and less than 30% fat).
+Regorafenib comes as 40 mg tablets, four tablets are to be taken at the same time once a day for a total daily dose of 160 mg for 21 days out of a 28 day cycle (3 weeks on, 1 week off).
+Your care team may adjust your dose based on your individual treatment plan.
+Swallow the tablet whole after a low-fat breakfast (containing less than 600 calories and less than 30% fat).
 Do not break, chew or crush the tablets.
-If you miss a dose, take it as soon as you remember on that day, but do not take 2 doses in one day to make up a missed dose.
+If you miss a dose, take it as soon as you remember on that day.
+Do not take two doses in one day to make up a missed dose.

 Examples of a low-fat breakfast includes:

 - 2 slices of white toast with 1 tablespoon of low-fat margarine and 1 tablespoon of jelly, and 8 ounces of skim milk (319 calories and 8.2 grams fat).